 What’s the first thing that comes to mind when you think about cannabis?
 Is it a big green leaf or bud?
 Or is it a joint?
 Maybe it’s the pot brownie you heard too many stories about in college?
-What you probably don’t think about is all the steps it takes to turn that bud into a joint that you can buy at your local dispensary.
+What you probably don’t think about is all the steps it takes to turn that bud into a joint that you can buy at your local cannabis store.

 Believe it or not, taking cannabis from seed to sale to experience is a long process with various touch points along the way.
 And even then it takes a sharp, engaged retailer to properly showcase the product’s value to potential customers, ensure business growth, and amass a sizable return for investors along the way.